richardjchris/fullstackopen-course-2023/part0/submission 0.5.md

     server-->>browser: [{ "content": "HTML is easy", "date": "2023-1-1" }, ... ]
     deactivate server

-    Note right of browser: The browser executes the callback function that redraws the notes section
+    Note right of browser: The browser executes the callback function that renders the notes section

-    activate browser
+    rect rgb(191, 223, 255)
     Note right of browser: Browser listens for a form submission event.
 ```